scienmanas/system-design-masterclass/03 - Appendix/01 - The Ultimate System Design Template/04 - Load Balancer.md

 * **Redundancy:** If one server fails, the load balancer redirects traffic to other servers, ensuring high availability.

 ---
-## **Next Steps**

-In the next session, we'll explore different load balancing algorithms and how to choose the right one for your system.
-Stay tuned\!

----

 ### 🔙 [Back](../README.md)